Have a read on below at some quick stats and facts on the Orlando Magic to get you started:

-Focused on centre Nikola Vucevic, who they received as part of the Howard trade, the Magic signed Evan Fournier to a long term deal and the two, paired with Gordon have led the Magic to the playoffs for the last two seasons.
+Focused on centre Nikola Vucevic, who they received as part of the Howard trade, the Magic signed Evan Fournier to a long term deal and the two, paired with Gordon have led the Magic to the playoffs in 2019 and 2020.

-If you are a fan of the Orlando Magic then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Orlando Magic have the star power to make it all the way to the playoffs and finals in 2021?
-Have a read on below at SportsTips expert picks & preview on the Orlando Magic.
+If you are a fan of the Orlando Magic, then you know that the only thing that matters right now is how they are expected to perform in the 2021 / 2022 season.
+Do the Orlando Magic have the star power to make it all the way to The NBA Finals in 2022?

 Despite making the playoffs the last two season, Orlando has started with one of the worst odds for the 2020-21 NBA Championship, opening at +25000.

 This mark slightly improved to +15000 just before the draft in mid-November.
 However, as the season progressed, the Magic’s play continued to get worse.
 When they traded almost all of their starting lineup prior to the deadline, their Championship odds dropped to equal-worst in the league.